Pylons/substanced/docs/services.rst

 ``add_service`` (instead it's just a "normal" content object), it won't be found by ``find_service``.

-Here's how to use :func:`pyramid.content.find_service`:
+Here's how to use :func:`substanced.util.find_service`:

 .. code-block:: python